 T4 is best measured using Free t4.
 When relatively high in some of us it excites a high level of hyper symptoms and I experience this fairly easily.
 I do poorly at high levels of Free t4.
 One can also be hypo or get hypo symptoms when the FT4 is quite low.

 rT3: Reverse t3 is a primal response of our bodies sensing something wrong, and forcing a slowing of metabolic rates in an attempt to create a somewhat hidden self preservation mode of sorts.
-Basically your body attempts to slow metabolism when it senses you are ill, deficient in iron, minerals, vitamins, other hormones, or otherwise have something off or wrong.
+Basically your body attempts to slow metabolism when it senses you are ill, deficient in iron (ferritin), minerals, vitamins, other hormones, or otherwise have something off or wrong.
 Having a high metabolism when ill would not be a good thing in general, so we developed an internal system to slow metabolism at these times.
 Symptoms sometimes may include hair loss and fatigue not resolved by raising FT3 alone.
 Basically rT3 blocks T3 receptors all over the body and the Free t3 can't get in.
-So you will feel quite poor, sometimes even presenting with a good FT3. rT3 looks similar to T3 to the body but it can't function like T3 at all.
+So you will feel quite poor, sometimes even presenting with a good or very good FT3. rT3 looks similar to T3 to the body but it can't function like T3 at all.
 It blocks the active thyroid (T3) hormone from being used since receptors are blocked up by the rT3 molecule.
 We then expend less energy, but we won’t feel well.
 All people have rT3, one can never get rid of all of it.
 However when rT3 is really high, that is when our body has kicked into its mode of forcing a slowing metabolism.
 We can potentially correct situations of high rT3 by finding the source of the problem.

 Two common problem areas and some symptoms often faced post TT